EricRohlfs/blog/docs/checkbox-tree-component.md

 ```

 In my implementation, I'm use observedAttributes and attributeChangedCallback to add reactivity to it.
 The code below is not complete.
-Missing a constructor, icons and change icon implementaion, but you should be able to figure all that out.
+I'm sure there are parts missing, but you should be able to figure all that out.

 ```
 // typescript magic so we can treat the following as a type without using enums.